The Search Assistant is integrated in the Repository pane. It searches all sources in the current workspace. The results are

 .
 The information in the tree is grouped in three levels:

-- Project level - shows the projects that contain the objects.
+- Project level - shows the projects that contain objects

 - Folder level - shows the relative folder structure.
-If there is more than one folder level, they are grouped and displayed
+If there are more than one folder levels they are grouped and displayed

 with slashes -